 Cons

-Venmo was launched in 2009 and is a mobile payment service owned by PayPal.
+Venmo is a mobile payment service owned by PayPal.
 It is known for its social features and ease of use, making it popular for splitting bills and sending money to friends and family.

 How Venmo Works